A Digital Nomad in Spain looking at her laptop

 Next Steps

-Does living in and working in Spain on a low tax rate appeal?
+https://wherecani.live/reviewers/raquel-moreno/Does living in and working in Spain on a low tax rate appeal?
 If so, please book a consultation with our Spain Immigration Lawyer partner today.
 They’ll be happy to answer any questions about Spain’s Digital Nomad Visa.

-Does Spain offer a Digital Nomad Visa?
+Does Spain offer a digital nomad visa?

 Yes, you can work as a remote worker for non-Spanish companies.
 And, as a digital nomad or freelancer with 80% of customers or clients outside of Spain.
+Note: There are issues with US nationals who are W2 employees as there is no reciprocal social security agreement, so if this is you, we suggest exploring other Spanish visa types.

-How to get a Spanish Digital Nomad Visa?
+How to get a Spanish digital nomad visa?

-You can apply before you come to Spain, or in Spain on a tourist visa.
-You’ll need to show you earn at least €30,240 from outside Spain.
+You can apply before you come to Spain or in Spain on another visa (including a tourist visa).

-Do Digital Nomads pay Tax in Spain?
+Do digital nomads pay tax in Spain?

 Which European countries offer digital nomad visas?

-Spain joins many European and EU Countries offering Digital Nomad Visas or Remote work Visas.
+Spain joins many European and EU Countries offering Digital Nomad Visas or Remote Work Visas.
 Others include Portugal, Croatia, the Czech Republic, Estonia, Germany, Hungary, Greece, Iceland, Italy, Malta, Romania, and Norway.

-Can I Move to Spain and Work Remotely?
+Can I move to Spain and work remotely?

 24 Comments